 2. An Unexpected Decrease in Revenue

-Any unexpected or unexplained decrease in the revenue of your HOA should be investigated.
-It could due to residents are not paying their dues on time, or it could also be one of the signs of embezzlement.
+The HOA should investigate any unexpected or unexplained decrease in revenue.
+It could be due to residents are not paying their dues on time, or it could also be one of the signs of embezzlement.
 If it’s clear that residents are diligently paying their dues but there is still a decrease in revenue, someone is illegally leaking funds into their own pockets.

 3. Statements that Do Not Match